-Dummerston.
+The following land use districts were developed to guide growth and conservation efforts in Dummerston.
 The Future Land Use map depicts the areas that are described below.
 They will be used to guide future changes to the land use districts in the Zoning Bylaw.

 - a.
-Conservation: Conservation areas are so designated because of their special and unique value and to the region's ecosystems.
-Lands within this area primarily include publicly-owned lands (either town or federal), steep slopes, and critical conservation corridors.
-The priority in the conservation areas is to maintain undeveloped land and large parcels as well as to protect habitats, watersheds, and conservation corridors. - b.
+Conservation: Conservation areas are so designated because of their special and unique value to the region's ecosystems.
+Lands within this area primarily include publicly-owned lands (either town or federal), lands with conservation easements, steep slopes and connecting habitat areas.
+The priority in the conservation areas is to maintain large tracts of undeveloped land as well as to protect habitats, watersheds and conservation corridors. - b.
 Resource: The resource areas contain lands that currently have or have the potential for productive agricultural or forestry uses.
-In most locations, undeveloped land, conservation corridors, large parcels, low impact recreation, and habitat protection are maintained.
-There are some low to very low density residential areas located in these Resource areas.
+In most locations, undeveloped land, conservation corridors, large parcels, low impact recreation and habitat protection are maintained.
+There are some low to very low-density7 residential areas located in these resource areas.
 The purpose of the resource area is to recognize and provide for the continuation of economic values when the land is in productive use.
 Another purpose is to preserve the rural character of Dummerston which is characterized by extensive woodlands and undeveloped fields, while accommodating low to very low density residential development that avoids the need for new road infrastructure. - c.
-Rural: The rural areas contain low density development and are generally located at a distance from facilities and services.
-The rural areas off of Bunker Road and Miller Road tend to be undeveloped fields.
+Rural: The rural areas contain low-density development and are generally located at a distance from facilities and services.
+The rural areas off Bunker Road and Miller Road tend to be undeveloped fields.
 The Rural areas in the western part of town tend to be forested.
 These are areas that can support limited residential growth due to topography and soil conditions.
-The goal of rural lands is provide for some housing while maintaining moderate levels of forestry and agriculture.
+The goal of rural lands is to provide for some housing while maintaining moderate levels of forestry and agriculture.
 Habitat protection and the preservation of the rural landscape are also important. - d.
 Rural Residential: Rural residential areas are residentially developed areas that are easily accessible by the existing road network.
 The goal of the rural residential area is to provide for low to moderate density housing while maintaining the rural feel.
 Both site specific habitat preservation (e.g. streams, wetlands, vernal pools) and, where possible, resource use is encouraged. - e.
-Mixed Density: Mixed density areas are areas with existing development.
-The goal is to encourage the most intensive use of land within these mixed density areas.
-This development would include small scale services and a wide variety of housing options.
-Future development is meant to be compatible with the existing uses in each mixed density area.
-Generally, additional infrastructure will not be required in these areas.
-One possible exception is a centralized wastewater system in West Dummerston where lot sizes are too small to accommodate individual systems. - f.
-Critical Conservation Corridor Overlay District: Critical Conservation Corridors are areas that provide naturally vegetated linkages to support daily and seasonal wildlife movement.
-The goal is to minimize activities that block or limit wildlife movement between unfragmented blocks of forest.
+Residential: The goal is to encourage the most intensive use of land with a wide variety of housing types and retail and service establishments in scale with the neighborhood.
+Future development is meant to be compatible with the existing character of the area.
+More intense use of land within these areas may require shared water supply, sewage disposal and driveway access solutions.

-Density is the amount of development per acre.
+7 Density is the amount of development per acre.
 It is typically measured in dwelling unit per acre.